masurp/corona_analyses/README.md

 of the virus is stopping.

-SOUTH KOREA (upper right): The number of *total* confirmed cases is still rising (pink), but the growth rate slowly resembles a S-curve.
+SOUTH KOREA (upper right): The number of *total* confirmed cases is still rising (pink), but the growth rate slowly resembles an S-curve.
 This is a good sign, because new infections are fewer.
-The number of *active* cases (green) is hence starting to decline (since the 15th of March) and at the same time the number of *recovered* cases (blue) is starting to grow.
+The number of *active* cases (green) is hence starting to decline (although it recently started to grow again) and at the same time the number of *recovered* cases (blue) is starting to grow.

-ITALY (lower left): the number of *total* confirmed cases is growing exponentially.
-More importantly, the number of *active* cases is almost equivalent to the number of *total* cases (hopefully the slight deviation from the exponential trend will prove to be real).
+ITALY (lower left): The number of *total* confirmed cases is still growing exponentially.
+More importantly, the number of *active* cases is almost equivalent to the number of *total* cases.
 The number of *recovered* cases sadly equals the number of *deaths*.
 So far, we do not see implications of the drastic measures taken by the Italian government.
-Yet, recent analyses of the number of *total* cases suggest the curve is slowly declining (which would be a sign of hope\!).

 GERMANY (lower right): The number of *total* confirmed cases likewise grows exponentially.
-Again (see Italy), the number of *active* cases is practically equivalent to the number of *total* cases (so far, luckily only few *deaths*, but also only few recovered).
+Again, the number of *active* cases is practically equivalent to the number of *total* cases.

 **Conclusion:** As long as we do not see signs that the curves approach a similar pattern as in China, the virus is still spreading